Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 "So energetic," Gyotin said, leaning over to look closer at the small screen as the video wound down.

-"Okay...and here's another one....this is a contrast.
+"Okay... and here's another one... this is a contrast.
 [This is the original](https://youtu.be/wyx6JDQCslE), which is basically just for fun," He let the video play, and they watched several outlandishly dressed young human males cavorting in unlikely-looking clothing.